Subprime

 The writer is professor of economics at Harvard University and co-author, with Carmen Reinhart, of This Time is Different: Eight Centuries of Financial Folly

 Aggressive fiscal stimulus in the run-up to the financial crisis was reasonable as part of an all-out battle to avoid slipping into a depression.
-The risk of a second Great Depression was palpable, the huge cost of insurance arguably worth it.
-Today, the panic has abated, and a more sober cost-benefit analysis is required.

 Importantly, governments that emphasise long-term fiscal sustainability are likely to have an easier time inducing their central banks to maintain highly supportive monetary conditions.